-Yet another festival film has divided the masses in the way of Darren Aronofsky’s latest film Mother!
-Making its rounds in Europe and playing TIFF 2017 in Toronto; and much like previous TIFF premiere The Witch from over a year ago, critics and viewers either love or hate this allegorical masterpiece that confounds the horror genre and elevates the artistic experience.
+Yet another festival film has divided the masses in the way of Darren Aronofsky’s latest film, mother!
+Making its rounds in Europe and playing TIFF 2017 in Toronto, and much like previous TIFF premiere The Witch from over a year ago, critics and viewers either love or hate this allegorical masterpiece that confounds the horror genre and elevates the artistic experience.

-A married couple live in a secluded house in the countryside.
+A married couple lives in a secluded house in the countryside.
 This rambling manor is a restoration project for the young wife (Jennifer Lawrence) and a place for solitude and concentration for her writer husband (Javier Bardem).
 While she is his muse, he is still looking for inspiration and having difficulty putting pen to paper, but when a stream of strangers come to their door looking for a place to stay, things start to change.
-These guests are unwanted by the writer’s wife, disturbing her solitude and her vision for the home; yet they fuel and invigorate her husband, creating a fervour that will soon divide them in their lifelong pursuits.
+These guests are unwanted by the writer’s wife, disturbing her solitude and her vision for the home, yet they fuel and invigorate her husband, creating a fervour that will soon divide them in their lifelong pursuits.

 *Some may find the next part of this review/analysis spoiler-filled, so reader be warned.*

 As a creative person and someone who values solitude, I felt Mother’s horror as intruders destroyed her sanctuary.
 Her experiences are very close to a recurring nightmare I used to have about constant, unwanted visitors.
 I felt her husband’s frustration with not being able to create, desperately looking for an outlet or inspiration.
 When the intruders start to fuel his creativity, allowing the floodgates to open and his masterpiece to unfold, it’s a wave that many artists or writers want to capture and ride forever, constantly feeding the ego with praise and celebrity.